OpenClaw

 # Install for both OpenClaw and a coding agent

-tessl install tile-name --agent openclaw --agent claude-code
+tessl install plugin-name --agent openclaw --agent claude-code

 # Install for a coding agent only, skip OpenClaw

-tessl install tile-name --agent claude-code
+tessl install plugin-name --agent claude-code

 ```